Phzing/Face-Recognition-with-Attendance-VSCode/README.md

 real time are taken from the filenames in the 'facesToLookFor' folder, so these images should be named with the names of the people that we would like to look for.

-Thanks for trying my project, and have fun!
+Thanks for trying my project!